MyStarInYourSky/ansible-role-ztnet-node/README.md

 ### `zerotier_networks`

 Configuration of ZeroTier networks that the node will join.
-In the same dict, you can define node configuraitons such as `authorized: true`.
-Please see [here](https://ztnet.network/Rest%20Api/Personal/Network-Members/modify-a-network-member) for all possible options.
-Some (like tags) may not be functional yet and will return an error such as `{"fieldErrors": {"": ["Unrecognized key(s) in object: 'tags'"]}, "message": "Validation error"}}`

-It uses the following base structure
+It uses the following base structure.

 ```yaml
 {{zerotier network id}}: